Small Strong Blocking Sets by Concatenation: Background

 \subsection{Bounds on the size of strong blocking sets}

-Given the above equivalence between minimal codes and strong blocking sets, for the sake of brevity, in this section we will only state the bounds for the size of the latter, but clearly these bounds are also on the length of minimal codes.
+Given the above equivalence between minimal codes and strong blocking sets, for the sake of brevity, in this section we will only state the bounds for the size of the latter, but clearly these bounds also apply to the length of minimal codes.

 For a given dimension and a base field, simplex codes are the longest projective minimal codes, as the whole projective space is the largest strong blocking set.
 Since from a given strong blocking set we can always obtain a larger one by adding any set of points, it is interesting to know how small a strong blocking set can be.